 Tech & Culture; a club for the tech enthusiast and thinker.
 Are you passionate about technology?
 Join us to explore new technologies (with hands-on demonstrations) as well as to discuss the cultural, moral and existential impact of these technological changes on our day to day life.
-First Tuesday of the month.
+First Tuesday of the month, October-May.
+May 7

-Attention experienced shutterbugs and novice photographers!
-Aurora Public Library hosts a Camera Club, the last Thursday of each month, October to May.
-Swap tips with other photographers and videographers; topics will include choosing the right camera, lighting, publishing your photos online
+Aurora Public Library Camera Club, meets the last Thursday of each month, October to May.
+Swap tips with other photographers and videographers; topics will include choosing the right camera, lighting, publishing your photos online.
+New members welcome.